d4rk3n3ss/my_projects/README.md

 # !!
-First functional program :) !!!
+My First functional program :) !!!
 In this project I tried to deepen my knowledge in python to create an application that facilitates date management.

 To execute it is necessary to have Lib